digital-land/digital-land.info/application/templates/pages/guidance/specifications/listed-building.md

 The Historic England listed building reference for the listed building.
 This is recorded in the [register of listed buildings](https://historicengland.org.uk/listing/the-list/) as "List Entry Number".

 Example: `1480524`

+### uprns

+The unique property reference number or numbers, separated by a comma, if the listing covers more than one.

+Example: `00021437334`

+### description

+Description of the location/setting of the listing.

+Example: `Small chapel located in the west of Chapel Woods`

 ### notes